soumelis-lab/ICELLNET/Vignette.md

 |   |   |   |   |   |   |   |   |
 |   |   |   |   |   |   |   |   |

 ## Input data

 ### Type of data

 ICELLNET pipeline first considers the transcriptomic profile of the central cell, that can correspond to several biological conditions.
 ICELLNET will then allow to compare the communication channels used by the central cells in these different conditions with peripheral cells.
-As peripheral cells, we use BioGPS, a public datasets of 745 transcriptomic profiles among 31 cell types generated with the same technology (Affymetrix microarray, hgu133plus2 platform), already processed.
+As peripheral cells, we use Human Primary Cell Atlas, a public datasets of 745 transcriptomic profiles among 31 cell types generated with the same technology (Affymetrix microarray, hgu133plus2 platform), already processed.
 It is possible to select up to 14 different cell types to connect with the central cell (the different options are listed below, in PC.target.all$Class).This number was chosen for clarity purpose.
-The user can also use other transcriptomic profiles instead of BioGPS.
+The user can also use other transcriptomic profiles instead of Human Primary Cell Atlas.

 ```{r,echo=T}
 head(PC.data.all[1:5,1:5])
 ```

 ```{r,echo=T}
 summary(as.factor(PC.target.all$Class))
 ```

 ### Files format

 **For the central cell:** It can be any transcriptomic profile data of one cell type.
 For **RNA-seq data**, the dataset should be annotated with gene symbol as rownames, and also in a specific column named SYMBOL.
 For **microarray data**, the ICELLNET functions are adapted to handle Affymetrix Human Genome U133 Plus 2.0 Array annotation.
 Nevertherless, if the dataset have been generated with an other Affymetrix technology, you have 2 possibilities to adapt the tool : a) Annotate your data with gene symbol before using ICELLNET and then consider your data as "RNA-Seq" for CC.type argument. b) adapt the R code of the `db.hgu133plus2()` function to have the right annotation conversion when using ICELLNET.
 Same as for RNAseq, the annotations should be set as rownames and in a ID column.

-**For the peripheral cell (if you don't want to use BioGPS as peripheral cells):** This can be interesting for example if you possess transcriptomic data of several cell types of the same sample, to see how they interact together.
+**For the partner cell(if you don't want to use Human Primary Cell Atlas as peripheral cells):** This can be interesting for example if you possess transcriptomic data of several cell types of the same sample, to see how they interact together.
 As for the central cell, the transcriptomic profiles should be correctly formated (see previous paragraph above for more information).
 If your transcriptomic profiles are annotated with gene symbol, PC.type should be set to "RNA-seq" (even if your data come from microarray technology).

 ## How is the intercellular communication score computed?